fekle/simplewebwatcher/README.md

 Currently, `simplewebwatcher` only has one mode, which fetches all configured sites, compares their sizes and hashes to the data stored in the configuration.
 On a mismatch, simplewebwatcher logs the occurence and alerts the user, before updating the configuration with the new data.

-As the nameimplies, this mode is designed for use with cronjobs and other schedulers.
+As the name implies, this mode is designed for use with cronjobs and other schedulers.

 ## launchd (OSX)
 Edit `scripts/simplewebwatcher.plist`, copy the file to `~/Library/LaunchAgents/simplewebwatcher.plist`.